WorkerFramework/worker-framework/worker-core/readme.md

 # worker-core

- This subproject contains the asynchronous microservice worker applcation code and various module implementations that have been designed to work with it.
+ This subproject contains the asynchronous microservice worker application code and various module implementations that have been designed to work with it.